permadao/goao/README.md

 # goao
-Golang SDK for interacting with ao processes
+Golang SDK for interacting with ao processes.

 ## Install